What’s your preference? Eating a can of worms or humble pie?

 The “Kill with Kindness” Pretense

-The “kill with kindness” approach is commonly used in conflict.
+Like I said previously, the “kill with kindness” approach is commonly used in conflict.
 Weaponized kindness (between individuals or groups) is a strategical power play.
 Its purpose is to attain the moral high ground for control and domination.
 Undoubtedly, this strategy is an oxymoron: to “kill with kindness” necessitates playing the manipulative role of “kind killer” while assigning the “bad guy” role to the opponent/s.
 Consequently, the “kind killer’s” sense of self is reinforced along with his or her “goodly” reputation or public image.
 But no matter how it’s packaged, “killing with kindness,” is a covert, self-serving counterfeit because it relies on consistent deception and subterfuge.
-The “kind killer” tells us, “See how kind I am to you even though you are so mean to me?
-This makes me a better person than you are, and I’m going to make sure everyone else knows this too.”
+The “kind killer” tells us,

 Conclusion